Acting can be a metaphor for living a self-actualized life. Prepare for the challenge of living consciously in an uncertain world.

 This classroom will attract individuals who want to live a meaningful and fulfilled life, people who are willing to take time to think through important life decisions and take purposeful action to move toward life goals.

 For coaches, the course is accredited by the International Coach Federation for 24 hours of continuing education credit.
-It fulfills all the core competency and ethics requirements for renewing a coaching credential.
+It fulfills 21 hours of the core competency requirement and the 3 hour ethics requirement.

 What is the content?